+while requiring enhanced disclosures to be provided by lessors.
+Other areas of the lease accounting model have been impacted, including the definition of a lease.
+Transitional provisions have been provided.
+The new standard is effective for annual periods beginning on or after January 1, 2019.
 Earlier application is permitted for entities that apply IFRS 15 Revenue from Contracts with Customers at or before the date of initial adoption of IFRS 16.
-Pollard is currently assessing the impact of the new standard on its consolidated financial statements.
+Pollard is currently reviewing its lease contracts in order to determine the financial impact of the new standard on its consolidated financial statements.